wp-plugins/woocommerce-dymo-print/readme.txt

 * Print DYMO shipping labels in a second
 * Localisation: English & Dutch

+**WooCommerce DYMO Print is fully compatible with WooCommerce 2.0 and above and Wordpress 3.1 and above (tested on 3.6-RC1)**

 == Installation ==

 1. Install WooCommerce DYMO Print either via the Wordpress.org plugin directory or by uploading the files to the '/wp-content/plugins/' directory.